jpuli/pqvp/README.md

 To evaluate the initial set product features and workflow, the DAAS development team developed wireframes.
 This effort helped take our unpolished ideas about the product to the next level.
 It gave us insight into function, navigation, and even aesthetics.
 This effort made it clear that our emphasis should be on simplicity.

 As the prototype was developed, colleagues interacted with the system and gave us feedback on its form and function.
-We also researched and considered usability testing methods.
+We also researched and usability testing.

 **Requirement E: Used GitHub to document code commits**